Flores homers to get Giants going in 9-2 win over Rangers - WHIZ News

-SAN FRANCISCO (AP) — Wilmer Flores hit a three-run homer off Mike Minor in the fifth inning, and the San Francisco Giants beat the Texas Rangers 9-2 on Friday night.
+SAN FRANCISCO (AP) — Wilmer Flores hit a three-run homer off Mike Minor, Darin Ruf drove in three runs and the San Francisco Giants beat the Texas Rangers 9-2 on Friday night.

 Shin-Soo Choo hit an opposite-field home run for Texas on the game’s first pitch.